kradalby/kradalby.no/content/pages/projects.md

 ## More projects at GitHub
 I have a lot of open repositories at [GitHub](https://github.com/kradalby) with many projects.

+Here is a list of some of them:

 * [Ansible plays](https://github.com/kradalby/plays)
 * [Many scripts that solves problems i have come across](https://github.com/kradalby/scripts)
 * [Dotfiles](https://github.com/kradalby/dotfiles)